Spring Sale — Up To £230 Off

 Conclusion

-That’s it!
+Congratulations!
 You’ve successfully changed a tap washer.
-Be sure to turn off the water before making any adjustments, and if you’re ever unsure about anything, don’t hesitate to call your local hardware store for advice.
-With these simple steps, you’ll be a taps expert in no time!
+Remember to turn off the water before making any adjustments, and don’t hesitate to seek advice from your local hardware store if you’re unsure about anything.
+With these simple steps, you’ll become a tap expert in no time!

 Read more about the benefits of boiling water taps, learn how a boiling water tap works or shop our full collection of taps.